 Stories—Wrapping an idea or concept into a broader and more meaningful narrative.

-Berger’s book guides the reader through these six STEPS in such an engaging way that its 210 pages goes by in a flash, leaving small business owners across all industries—in fact, companies of all sizes and kinds—with a newly piqued desire to be more creative and innovative than ever before.
+Berger’s book guides the reader through these six STEPS in such an engaging way that its 210 pages goes by in a flash, leaving small business owners across all industries—in fact, companies of all sizes and kinds—with a newly piqued desire to be more creative with innovative business ideas than ever before.
 Its anecdotes about small business ingenuity alone make for a worthwhile and inspiring read, one that will surely catch on and become contagious in its own right.

 Contagious can be found at your local library, or you can pick up a copy today by visiting your local bookstore or clicking here on either of these online retailers now: Amazon.com or Barnes and Noble.com.
 And click here on Constant Contact to view the results of the study cited in this article.